laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-15/day-2/lecture-materials/react-css.md

 Lets go get a cool Roboto font from [google fonts](https://fonts.google.com/specimen/Roboto+Flex).

-Include your fonts in `index.html` and add your font family styles to `App.css`.
+Import your fonts in `App.css` and add your font family styles to '*'.

 <br>
 <br>